 - 1. Make eye contact with a child by kneeling to the child's level.
 Go over to the child rather than calling across the room. - 2.
-Use the child's name rather than sweetie, honey, etc. in order to help establish a trusting, co-learner relationship. - 3.
-State your directions in a positive manner.
+Use the child's name rather than sweetie, honey, etc. in order to help establish a trusting, co-learner relationship.

+- 3. State your directions in a positive manner.
 Tell the child what to do instead of what not to do. - 4.
 Write children's names using a capital letter for the initial letter only, as Marianna. - 5.
 Ask questions that focus on how the child is thinking rather than questions with a one word answer or questions to which you know the answer.
 Examples: "How did you figure this out?"
 "What did you do to make this balance?"
-"What were you thinking when you wrote this?"

-- 6. Avoid judgmental comments such as "good job, nice work and pretty picture".
+"What were you thinking about when you wrote this?" - 6.
+Avoid judgmental comments such as "good job, nice work and pretty picture".
 Talk about what action the child is involved in such as "your whole arm moved across the paper".
-You can also describe how the child feels, for example, "You're excited/proud/disappointed." - 7.
+You can also describe how the child feels, for example, "You seem excited/proud/disappointed." - 7.
 Warn children a few minutes in advance when a change of routine is going to occur.
 Do not expect a child to stop what he is doing at once.
 Let him finish his activity before directing him to a new one.
 Warn children by walking to them and letting them know rather than by turning off lights or yelling across the room, which is very disruptive. - 8.
 Transition children to outside, muscle room, group time, lunch, etc. by speaking to one or two children at a time rather than announcing it to the whole group. - 9.
 Use a calm voice and a gentle manner.
 The adult's voice can set the tone for everyone in the room. - 10.
 Do not compare one child's behavior to that of another, such as "I like the way Ashton is sitting so quietly." - 11.
 Let the children be as independent as they are able.
 Avoid being "too eager" to help.
 Solving problems and making mistakes are all part of learning. - 12.
 If a child is experiencing difficulty becoming engaged, give the child a choice of actions, when possible, but limit the choice to help them decide.
 Example: "You may paint at the easel or put together a puzzle.
 Which would you like to do?" rather than simply, "What would you like to do?"

-General Guidelines for Classroom
+General Guidelines

-Creative Work/Art including the Art Studio
+Creative Work/Art

 - 1. The process is most important.
 The finished product is secondary.
 Encourage experimentation with materials. - 2.
 Children using messy materials are not required to wear smocks, although smocks are available should the child wish to wear one.
-You may want to encourage them to roll up sleeves to protect their clothing.

-- 3. Talk to the children about their work in a nonjudgmental manner, focusing on the child's action rather than the end product. - 4.
+You may want to encourage them to roll up sleeves to protect their clothing. - 3.
+Talk to the children about their work in a nonjudgmental manner, focusing on the child's action rather than the end product.
+For example, "You spent a lot of time on that." or "I see green on your paper but I don't see green paint.
+How did that happen?" - 4.
 Appropriate clean up by children is necessary and a part of their activity.
 They may need adult assistance hanging papers or returning materials or encouragement to write their names.
 However, any assistance given is with the goal of independence.